magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/widgets-development.md

 In order to test "Two way" RPC command mode, we need to change the corresponding widget settings property.
 To do this, perform the following steps:

 - Click dashboard "edit" button.
 In dashboard edit mode, click **Edit widget** button located in the header of Control widget.
- - In the widget details, view select "Advanced" tab and uncheck "Is One Way Command" checkbox.
+- In the widget details, select "Advanced" tab and uncheck "Is One Way Command" checkbox.

 ![image](/images/user-guide/contribution/widgets/control-widget-sample-settings.png)

 - Click **Apply changes** button on the widget details header.
 Close details and click dashboard **Apply changes** button.
 - Fill widget fields with RPC method name and params like in previous steps.
   Click **Send RPC command** button.
 You should see the following response in the widget.

 ![image](/images/user-guide/contribution/widgets/control-widget-sample-response-two-way.png)

 - stop **mqtt-js-rpc-from-server.sh** script.
   Click **Send RPC command** button.
 You should see the following response in the widget.

 ![image](/images/user-guide/contribution/widgets/control-widget-sample-response-timeout.png)